-A plan for long-term transportation and infrastructure funding in NC is long overdue.
+A modernized approach to long-term transportation and infrastructure funding in NC is long overdue.
 Join us in securing our state’s future.

-The NC Chamber and the business community have a history of leading on transportation issues.
-In 2015, we launched our NC Can’t Afford to Wait initiative, which helped secure more than $1 billion in transportation revenue for our state, including millions in recurring revenue–the first true long-term transportation funding reform measures in North Carolina since 1989.
-We continued that success last year with our NC Can’t Afford to Stop Coalition – the successor to that first initiative – which helped pass legislation that infused almost $300 million into DOT by way of the Highway Trust Fund and Build NC bonds.
+The NC Chamber and the business community have a history of leading on infrastructure issues.
+In 2015, we launched our NC Can’t Afford to Wait initiative, which helped secure more than $1 billion in transportation revenue for our state, including millions in recurring revenue – the first true long-term transportation funding reforms passed in North Carolina since 1989.
+We continued that success in 2019 and 2020 with our NC Can’t Afford to Stop Coalition – the successor to that first initiative – which helped pass legislation that infused almost $300 million into DOT by way of the Highway Trust Fund and Build NC bonds.
 While we’ve made great progress since then, it isn’t enough.

 The Current Challenge

 Fortunately, the NC Chamber and NC Chamber Foundation are committed to solving this crisis.
-With the help of the NC Can’t Afford to Stop Coalition, we’ve been leading an effort to encourage state leaders to secure immediate and mid-range investment options for 2020 and 2021.
-But despite our successes, a larger question remains: how can we ensure North Carolina creates the modernized, diversified revenue stream we need to keep our roads, railways, ports, and airports well-funded over the next decade and beyond?
+One question is driving our efforts: How can we ensure North Carolina creates the modernized, diversified revenue stream we need to keep our roads, railways, ports, and airports well-funded over the next decade and beyond?

 Rebuilding Eastern North Carolina: Rural challenges, lingering impacts from the 2008 recession, natural disasters, and the recent cancellation of the Atlantic Coast Pipeline have all combined to leave many of our state’s eastern communities underserved economically.
 The NC Chamber Foundation will conduct a comprehensive effort to consider ways we can rebuild infrastructure and support job creation across these communities.
 Starting by convening key leaders, businesses, and economic development organizations in these rural areas, the Foundation will develop options to reinvigorate eastern North Carolina.